fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  Whether to automatically refetch when:
+  Whether to automatically refetch when the following occurs:

   - URL is a ref and changes
   - payload is a ref and changes